Peeran

 Peeran is a village and union council (an administrative subdivision) of Mansehra District in the Khyber-Pakhtunkhwa province of Pakistan.
 It is located in District Mansehra.
 It is in an area affected by the 2005 Kashmir earthquake.

 Peeran is the biggest union council of Mansehra both in population and area.
+Most of the residents in this area are Awans, Syeds, Gujjers.
+Most Notable families of this area are the Syeds and the Khans of Lunda[A village in Peeran U/C] who are basically qutabshahi and the descendants of The ruler of Herat[Afghanistan City] who came to this region after conquering this area along with Mahmud Ghaznavi.

 Toponymy

 Syed Sultan Muhammad Shah Jee Baba got 128128 kanal land as his part, after defeating sultan Mahmud Khurd.
 Sultan Muhammad Shah Jee Baba's son Syed Muhammad Sagheer Shah Jee Baba inhabited the eastern part of that land(today's Peeran).
 Shortly after their settlement, people started to call new village as "Peer" (پیر) or "Peeran"(پیراں).

 However in mid 20th century, village was known as "Pair" and "Pairan".

 In recent times, after name restoration resolution from local Syeds and other inhabitants, local government restored name back to "Peeran".

 Historical background

-The whole village Peeran along with BugherMungh, Khairabad and some other places in Mansehra and Balakot are parts of 128128 kanals owned by Shah Jee Baba after his victory from Sultan Mahmood turk of gullibagh.
+The whole village Peeran along with BugherMungh, Khairabad and some other places in Mansehra and Balakot are parts of 128128 kanals owned by Shah Jee Baba after his victory of Swatis from Sultan Mahmood turk of gullibagh.
 The land of village Peeran was inhabited by his son Syed Muhammad Sagheer Shah Jee Baba, also Sufi saint whose shrine is in middle of village.
 All local syeds living in village are descendants of Syed Muhammad Sagheer Shah Jee baba also known as Shah Jee baba of Peeran.